ecommerceberlin/ecommerceberlin.com/texts/visitors-data.md

 11. The Administrator informs that Guests’ personal data are processed for purposes mentioned in point 1, subpoints 1) – 4) above, under art.
 6, sec.
 1 (b) of GDPR, that is, exclusively to execute the agreement between the Administrator and the Guest that is concluded during registration at the Fair’s website ecommerceberlin.com.
 Terms of the agreement are specified by the Rules for Visitors.

-12. The Administrator informs that Guests’ personal data are processed for the purpose specified in point 5, subpoint 5) above, under art.
+12. The Administrator informs that Guests’ personal data are processed for the purposes mentioned, under art.
 6, sec.
-1 (f) of GDPR, that is, in legally justified interest of the data Administrator, which is direct marketing related to the current and subsequent editions of the Fair.
+1 (f) of GDPR, that is, in the legally justified interest of the data Administrator, which is direct marketing related to the current and subsequent editions of the Fair.
 We hereby explain that direct marketing consists in providing information on the Fair via email, including subsequent editions of the event, especially information that encourages addressees to participate in the Fair.

 ## The period of personal data processing

-13. Personal data of Guests will be processed for purposes mentioned in point 5, subpoints 1) – 4) above until the edition of the Fair that the Guest’s registration regarded is completed, for the purpose mentioned in point 5, subpoint 5) above – until the Guest opposes to data processing and for the purpose mentioned in point 5, subpoint 6) until te Contest is over.
+13. Personal data of Guests will be processed for purposes mentioned until the Fair or/and Contest are concluded, or until the Guest opposes data processing.

 ## The place of personal data storing